 BasicsCard can help you manage your income managed money.
 It means you have easy access to your money when you are shopping.

-The BasicsCard can only be used in person at approved stores and businesses.
 You need a 4-digit PIN to use it.

 Watch the video to find out how to use your BasicsCard and keep it safe.